dotnet/csharpstandard/standard/structs.md

 A readonly method may call a sibling property or indexer set accessor that is readonly.
 If a sibling member’s accessor is not explicitly or implicitly readonly, a compile-error occurs.

+All *method_declaration*s of a partial method shall have a `readonly` modifier, or none of them shall have it.

 ### §cands-diffs-indexers Indexers

 An *indexer_declaration* ([§14.9](classes.md#149-indexers)) for an instance indexer in a *struct_declaration* may contain the *indexer_modifier* `readonly`.